davwheat/giffgaff-flarum-better-post-dates/README.md

 # Flarum Better Post Dates

-This Chrome extension changes how dates are shown on giffgaff's new Flarum forum.
+This TamperMonkey user script changes how dates are shown on giffgaff's new Flarum forum.

 Some people don't like the `47 minutes ago`, `2 hours ago`, `a day ago` dates on the new forum, so I made something to fix that!